Traveling wave reactor: Fuel

-TWRs use only a small amount (~10%) of enriched uranium-235 or other fissile fuel to "initiate" the nuclear reaction.
+TWRs use only a small amount (~10%) of enriched uranium or another fissile fuel to initiate the nuclear reaction.
 The remainder of the fuel consists of natural or depleted uranium-238, which can generate power continuously for 40 years or more and remains sealed in the reactor vessel during that time.
 TWRs require substantially less fuel per kilowatt-hour of electricity than do light-water reactors (LWRs), owing to TWRs' higher fuel burnup, energy density and thermal efficiency.
 A TWR also accomplishes most of its reprocessing within the reactor core.
 Spent fuel can be recycled after simple "melt refining", without the chemical separation of plutonium that is required by other kinds of breeder reactors.
 These features greatly reduce fuel and waste volumes while enhancing proliferation resistance.

 Depleted uranium is widely available as a feedstock.
 Stockpiles in the United States currently contain approximately 700,000 metric tons, which is a byproduct of the enrichment process.
 TerraPower has estimated that the Paducah enrichment facility stockpile alone represents an energy resource equivalent to $100 trillion worth of electricity.
 TerraPower has also estimated that wide deployment of TWRs could enable projected global stockpiles of depleted uranium to sustain 80% of the world's population at U.S. per capita energy usages for over a millennium.

 In principle, TWRs are capable of burning spent fuel from LWRs, which is currently discarded as radioactive waste.
 Spent LWR fuel is mostly low enriched uranium (LEU) and, in a TWR fast-neutron spectrum, the neutron absorption cross-section of fission products is several orders of magnitude smaller than in a LWR thermal-neutron spectrum.
 While such an approach could actually bring about an overall reduction in nuclear waste stockpiles, additional technical development is required to realize this capability.

 TWRs are also capable, in principle, of reusing their own fuel.
 In any given cycle of operation, only 20–35% of the fuel gets converted to an unusable form; the remaining metal constitutes usable fissile material.
 Recast and reclad into new driver pellets without chemical separations, this recycled fuel can be used to initiate fission in subsequent cycles of operation, thus displacing the need to enrich uranium altogether.

-The TWR concept is not limited to burning uranium with plutonium-239 as the "initiator" in a ^{238}U–^{239}Pu cycle, but may also burn thorium with uranium-233 as the "initiator" in a ^{232}Th–^{233}U cycle.
+The TWR concept is not limited to burning uranium with plutonium-239 as the "initiator" in a – cycle, but may also burn thorium with uranium-233 as the "initiator" in a – cycle.